griptape-ai/griptape/docs/griptape-framework/engines/rag-engines.md

 #### Retrieval
 - `TextRetrievalRagModule` is for retrieving text chunks.
-- `TextRerankRagModule` is for re-ranking retrieved results.
+- `TextChunksRerankRagModule` is for re-ranking retrieved results.

 #### Response
 - `MetadataBeforeResponseRagModule` is for appending metadata.